Opendatabay/UDQS/README.md

 ## Acknowledgments

-UDQSS is a community-driven project aimed at improving data quality standards across industries.
+UDQS is a community-driven project aimed at improving data quality standards across industries.
 Originally initiated by [Opendatabay](https://opendatabay.com) as part of their mission to advance data quality standards, the project has grown into a collaborative, open-source effort.

 We extend our gratitude to all contributors who continue to support and enhance this framework, ensuring its transparency, accessibility, and universal applicability.

 ---

-For more information, visit [udqss.org](https://udqss.org) (Coming soon)
+For more information, visit [UDQS.org](https://UDQS.org) (Coming soon)